AndrewAkinson/python3-therion-analyzer/README.md

 through the whole survex source file _tree_, following the file inclusion statements, thus treating the survey data _holistically_ rather than as an _ad hoc_ collection of `.svx` files.
-It reports results in logical order, and additionally keeps track of the survex station naming hierarchy of begin/end statements.
+It reports results in logical order, and additionally keeps track of the survex 'context' (station naming hierarchy in terms of begin/end statements).

 For example, to extract fixed points and co-ordinate system definitions for the Dow-Prov system from the sample survex data source